nova0821/iotjs-wiki/Build-for-Linux.md

 nuttx-home= (no default value)
 ```

-Options that may need explanations
+Options that may need explanations.
 * builddir: compile intermediate and output files are generated here.
 * buildlib: generating iotjs to a library if true such as for NuttX.
 It doesn't need value, just --buildlib will do it.
 * nuttx-home: it's NuttX platform specific, to tell where the NuttX configuration and header files are.